Expense Claims - FMS

 Hard copy expense claims will no longer be accepted from these groups.

-Non-staff and non-HaSS undergraduate students, who have not yet been granted access to FMS, should complete and then print the relevant expense claim form and submit it to Finance for upload to FMS.
-Once uploaded, the claim will be workflowed within FMS to the relevant approver for authorisation before payment will be made.
+Non-staff and non-HaSS undergraduate students, who have not yet been granted access to FMS, should complete the relevant expense claim form (link to forms below) and submit as follows:

 More detailed guidance is set out below.